psf/requests/docs/user/advanced.rst

 CA Certificates
 ---------------

-By default, Requests bundles a set of root CAs that it trusts, sourced from the `Mozilla trust store`_.
-However, these are only updated once for each Requests version.
-This means that if you pin a Requests version your certificates can become extremely out of date.
+Requests uses certificates from the package `certifi`_.
+This allows for users to update their trusted certificates without changing the version of Requests.

-From Requests version 2.4.0 onwards, Requests will attempt to use certificates from `certifi`_ if it is present on the system.
-This allows for users to update their trusted certificates without having to change the code that runs on their system.
+Before version 2.16, Requests bundled a set of root CAs that it trusted, sourced from the `Mozilla trust store`_.
+The certificates were only updated once for each Requests version.
+When ``certifi`` was not installed, this led to extremely out-of-date certificate bundles when using significantly older versions of Requests.

 For the sake of security we recommend upgrading certifi frequently!